Does my graduate institution need to be a member of the Consortium for Faculty Diversity at Liberal Arts Colleges?

 After I submit my application, will I be contacted by the member schools?
 When?

 Contact by a member school is likely if the member school would like to obtain additional information from a candidate to assess his/her potential fit at their school, or if the member school would like to invite a candidate for an interview.
-Each member school is on its own time-table for reviewing applications, conducting interviews and making appointments.
+Recruitment periods vary.
+Therefore, there is no set date by which a candidate should have received notice of qualification.
 It is likely that most schools will be working to make appointments by late winter/early spring.

 I am interested in a particular school.
 How should I indicate my preference?